 There are keto-friendly bread and bun recipes that can easily replace the standard high-carb bun, but once you start eating bunless burgers (with all the delicious low-carb toppings), you may not even want the low-carb buns!
 Even if it means eating your burger with a knife and fork.

-How To Make a Delicious Keto Burger
+How To Make Delicious Keto Burgers

 To start, you need good quality ground beef.
 If you can afford it, use grass-fed beef or Kobe beef.
 If that is out of your price range, just select the best ground beef your budget allows.